Best Cheap Health Insurance in Kansas (2025)

 Averages based on a Silver plan for 40-year-old adults and children who are under age 15.

-COBRA insurance in Kansas
+COBRA insurance plans in Kansas

 COBRA is a program that lets you keep the health insurance plan you had at your job after you leave.